“: a local pride; spring, summer, fall and the sea; a confession…” - William Carlos Williams, Paterson.

 The earliest Jersey directories date back to circa 1830.
 NYPL collections, accessed on microfilm, can be located in the catalog using the below subject headings:

 - EX: Salem County (N.J.) -- Directories.

-Directories include basic residential listings, business, the county farm journal, and railroad directories, and specialized reference publications like The Classified Directory of Negro Business Interests, Professions of Essex County, compiled by Ralph William Nixon for the Bureau of Negro Intelligence, Newark, New Jersey (1920).
+Types of directories include basic residential listings, business, the county farm journal, and railroad directories, and specialized reference publications like The Classified Directory of Negro Business Interests, Professions of Essex County, compiled by Ralph William Nixon for the Bureau of Negro Intelligence, Newark, New Jersey (1920).
 For digitized directories, Ancestry has dozens of towns and counties dating up to the late 1950s, for both major hubs like New Brunswick or small exurbs like Verona.

 Greater details on the scope and history of these Jersey resources is found in the 1993 edition of Guide to New Jersey City Directories / Michael Brown.
 Non-NYPL repositories of city directories are highlighted by the collections at Newark Public Library and the New Jersey State Library.